ironcore-dev/ironcore/docs/development/testing.md

 })
 ```

+!!! note
-More information on how to structure your tests can be found in the [Ginkgo documentation](https://onsi.github.io/ginkgo/#structuring-your-specs).
+    More information on how to structure your tests can be found here: [Ginkgo documentation](https://onsi.github.io/ginkgo/#structuring-your-specs).
-Assertion examples can be found in the the [Gomega documentation](https://onsi.github.io/gomega/#making-assertions).
+    Assertion examples can be found here: [Gomega documentation](https://onsi.github.io/gomega/#making-assertions).

 ## Controller Tests

-Writing controller tests is a little more involved as we first need to setup a local Kubernetes control plane.
+Setup a local Kubernetes control plane in order to write controller tests.
-Here we are using `envtest` which is part of the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) project.
+Use `envtest` as a part of the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) project.

-The `suite_test.go` inside a controller package looks like the following
+Example of `suite_test.go` inside a controller package is below:

 ```go
 package my_controller_package